 As an example: My plan includes one outline on how I’ll bug out if the government falls, nuclear strike, etc. I detail what I’ll take with, who, where, and how.
 Then I have a separate plan on boarding up and staying at my place for 30 days (For a beginner, start with 7).
 This is the best way to have an outline and to know exactly what to do if anything happens.

 It’s not so much that you carry these around in the event of a crisis, but that you have this plan in place and you can better memorize/reference it as needed.

 Every single prepping enthusiast knows these 3 main factors.
 As you begin in your journey to prepping, you need to focus on these 3 first.
 Include in your plans ways to get food, water, and medicine in the case of emergency.
 And start stockpiling these for if you decide to board up in your home.

-I recommend having a good amount (years worth) of medicine, 1 gallon per person per day of water, and 1.5k cals of food a day per person.
-These are relatively inexpensive (besides some medicine), and easy to get, especially for only a 7 day plan.
+I recommend having a good amount (years’ worth) of medicine, 1 gallon per person per day of water, and 1.5k calories of food a day per person.
+These are relatively inexpensive (besides some like medicine), and easy to get, especially for only a 7 day plan.

 Self Defense Equipment

 This one is pretty self explanatory.
 Have a firearm (or preferably firearm(s)) ready.
 Also, grab yourself a superb knife.
 I recommended my favorite one here.

 KNOW HOW TO USE YOUR SELF DEFENSE TOOLS.
 Don’t buy a gun and leave it in your closet for five years.
 Get out there and practice.
 If you have a knife or bat, look up videos on YouTube of how to use them efficiently.

 Remember to always have them geared up and maintained.
 That way, they are ready to go when you are.
 Clean out your guns regularly and ensure you sharpen your knife as the months go by.